PulsarNeutronStar/DnD_Stuff/old_Notes.md

 and another newcomer called Aris, quite small little girl - she seems to be quite all over the place and utterly lost, i think she has no clue what she has gotten herself into it, kinda crazy vibes.
 Better stay cautious around her.

+She's 19 y/o, 4'9" small frame with rag clothes patchworked through unproficent stitching over the years.
+She's got auburn hair which is tied into a bun with hazel eyes.